Empathy Mapping

 Create a Post-It (paper or digital) for each meaningful insight identified in the user research data.
 Next, add the Post-It to the relevant quadrant.

-Start by filling in the "Says" quadrant.
-Write direct quotes that reflect users’ needs, desires, and concerns.
-Move on to the "Does," "Thinks," and "Feels" quadrants, and encourage the team to brainstorm and share their insights.
+Start by filling in the "Says" quadrant with direct quotes from your users.
+These reflect your users’ needs, desires, and concerns.
+Then, move on to completing the "Does," "Thinks" and "Feels" quadrants.
+Remember to encourage your team to brainstorm and share their insights.

-After populating all the quadrants, stand back and identify any knowledge gaps.
+Stand back and identify any knowledge gaps once you’ve populated all four quadrants.
 Is there a specific quadrant that needs more user research data?

-Encourage a discussion among the team.
-Encourage everyone to share their observations and identify patterns.
-Look for opportunities to address the pain points and meet the needs of the users effectively.
+Encourage a discussion among your team.
+Open up the floor to team members to share their observations and identify patterns.
+The goal of this analysis is to look for opportunities to tackle pain points and help users.

 1. Identify patterns and trends: Look for commonalities and recurring themes in the empathy maps.
-Identify patterns that can help the team understand users’ behaviors, needs and desires.
+These can help you understand your users’ behaviors, needs and desires.

-2. Focus on pain points and opportunities: Pay attention to the pain points and opportunities identified in the empathy maps.
-Focus on the pain points that have the most significant impact on the users’ experiences and address them first.
+2. Identify pain points and the opportunities they offer: Hone in on the pain points that have the biggest impact on the users’ experiences.

-4. Align with your business goals: Ensure the insights gathered from empathy mapping align with the business goals and objectives.
+4. Align with business goals: The insights collected from empathy mapping should be in alignment with the business objectives.
 Empathy maps help inform product development, user experience and marketing initiatives.

 Step 5: Identify Your Users’ Needs

-To identify users' needs, go through the empathy map and look for:
+To identify your users' needs, go through the empathy map and look for:

 • user traits,

-It also helps to consult all five levels of Maslow's Hierarchy of Needs.
-This pyramid, developed by psychologist Abraham Maslow in 1943, helps teams analyze how a product can meet the needs of the target user.
+It also helps to refer to all five levels of Maslow's Hierarchy of Needs.
+This pyramid, developed by psychologist Abraham Maslow in 1943, can help your team pinpoint how your product can meet the needs of the user.

-This framework helps designers understand not just the basic, functional needs the product meets (like safety or convenience), but also how it can fulfill higher-level emotional or aspirational needs.
+Maslow’s framework helps designers understand the basic, functional needs the product meets (like safety) as well as how it can fulfill higher-level emotional needs.

 Maslow's Hierarchy of Needs has physiological needs as the base of the pyramid, followed by safety, love and belonging, esteem and self-actualization needs on the top.

-Maslow's hierarchy helps designers define and prioritize user motivations to come up with user-centric solutions.
+Designers use Maslow's hierarchy to define and prioritize user motivations and come up with user-centric solutions.

 © Interaction Design Foundation, CC BY-SA 4.0